niklaslienau/ML-Methods-to-estimate-mutivalued-TE/README.md

 # ML-Methods-to-estimate-mutivalued-TE
-This repo contains all replication files for my M.Sc thesis on "Machine Learning Methods to estimated treatment effects with multivalued treatment".
+This repo contains all replication files for my M.Sc thesis on "Machine Learning Methods to estimate treatment effects with multivalued treatment".

 # List of Files